anilsinthu114/membership_management_system/README.md

 2. **Configure Database**:
    - Create a database named `membership_db`.
-   - Import the SQL file provided in the `/db` folder.
-   - Update database credentials in the `DBConnection.java` file under `/src/utils`.
+   - Update database credentials in the `DBUtils.java` file under `/src/`.

 3. **Configure Apache Tomcat**:
    - Set up Apache Tomcat in your IDE or as a standalone server.